nfcpy/nfcpy/docs/examples/handover-test.rst

    Run test number *N* from the test suite.
 Multiple tests can be specified.

+.. option:: --relax

+   The ``--relax`` option affects how missing optional, but highly recommended, handover date is handled when running test scenarios.
+Without ``--relax`` any missing data is regarded as a test error that terminates test execution.
+With the ``--relax`` option set only a warning message is logged.

 .. option:: --quirks

    This option causes the handover test client to try support